zowe/docs-site/docs/user-guide/install-nodejs-zos.md

 - z/OS UNIX System Services enabled
 - Integrated Cryptographic Service Facility (ICSF) configured and started.

-## Installing Node.js
+## Installing the PAX evaluation version of Node.js -z/OS

-The following section summarizes the required configuration steps for **installing the pax evaluation version of Node.js - z/OS** to run Zowe.
+Follow these steps to installing the PAX evaluation version of Node.js - z/OS to run Zowe.

 1. Download the pax.Z file from the [Download](https://developer.ibm.com/node/sdk/ztp/#downloads-ztp) section to a z/OS machine.
 1. Extract the pax.Z file inside an installation directory of your choice.
 For example: